kamalchapagain/Kamalchapagain/README.md

 🎓 **Data Analytics Professional | Advanced Machine Learning Specialist | Energy Data Enthusiast**

 Welcome to my GitHub profile!
 I am a Data Analytics professional with a focus on applying advanced machine learning algorithms to energy data, specializing in predictive modeling and forecasting.
-My goal is to leverage data-driven insights to solve complex challenges in the energy sector, including energy consumption forecasting, anomaly detection, and optimization.
+My goal is to implement data-driven insights to solve complex challenges in the energy sector, including energy consumption forecasting, anomaly detection, and optimization.

 ---